oSmartCoder/Platformer/README.md

 # 🎮 Platformer
 2d Platformer Game made in Python.
-This was one of my passion projects from 2023 (this was also completed for a school assignment).
+This was one of my passion projects from 2023 and I hope you like it! (this was also completed for a school assignment)

 ## 👀 Game Preview